 What is be the change?

-- “Someone Else’s Shoes” features stories and activities based on the lives of real people such as a migrant farmer worker, a person in poverty, and a child laborer.
-Participants are given the opportunity to read about each person’s daily life and then participate in a simulation designed to give them an even deeper understanding and appreciation for the challenges each person experiences.
-The migrant worker’s story is followed by an activity in which participants wear a heavy backpack while bending down repeatedly to pick beans.
+“Someone Else’s Shoes” features stories and activities based on the lives of real people such as a migrant farmer worker, a person in poverty, and a child laborer.
+Participants are given the opportunity to read about each person’s daily life and then participate in a simulation designed to give them an even deeper understanding and appreciation for the challenges each person experiences

-- The “Eco Home” is a dollhouse based activity which challenges participants to find evidence about how the family inside is living a sustainable lifestyle.
+The “Eco Home” is a repurposed doll house based activity which challenges participants to find evidence about how the family inside is living a sustainable lifestyle.
 Clues include a reusable water bottle, a clothing line in the yard, and recycling boxes.

 “be the change” is a collaborative project between two local nonprofits: HEART and Peace Learning Center.